-- In category III dysfunction, there are no clear-cut lab findings or abnormalities, and the only evidence of the dysfunction is the abdominal pain.
+- In category III dysfunction, there are no clear-cut lab findings or abnormalities, and the only evidence of the dysfunction is abdominal pain.
 The pain is believed to be caused by a sudden spasm of the sphincter of Oddi.
 Type III dysfunction is much more difficult for doctors to diagnose.

 What are the symptoms of sphincter of Oddi dysfunction?

 Abdominal pain is the most common symptom; less common symptoms include nausea, vomiting, fever, chills, and diarrhea.
-These symptoms can come and go, and can be mild one time and severe the next.
+These symptoms can come and go and can be mild one time and severe the next.

-How is sphincter of Oddi dysfunction diagnosed?
+How is the sphincter of Oddi dysfunction diagnosed?

-When sphincter of Oddi dysfunction is suspected, your doctor will first check to see if the abdominal pain is caused by another condition.
+When a sphincter of Oddi dysfunction is suspected, your doctor will first check to see if the abdominal pain is caused by another condition.
 It is important to make sure patients with abdominal pain don’t have serious conditions such as cancer of the pancreas or bile ducts, peptic ulcer disease, or stones in the ducts that carry the bile from the liver.
 In some cases, even heart conditions such as angina or ischemia can cause pain that seems to be coming from the abdomen.

 Your doctor may want to take a close look at the sphincter of Oddi to see if it is functioning normally.
 This is done by placing a small plastic tube into the pancreas duct or bile duct near the sphincter of Oddi to measure how well it is contracting and expanding.
 Patients are placed under sedation for this procedure, which is called sphincter of Oddi manometry.